 The tagged text, the specified label, the location in the text and the document ID gets stored in database in the backend.

 Hitting the "Propagate" displays a small dropdown letting the user specify to which population the tagged terms need to be propagated to.
 Then this scope is searched for the tagged texts (exact matches) as well as every term that is, concerning the context of the term, related/similar to the tagged term.
 These are then also saved in the database.
-The context similarity will be obtained used machine learning models and
+The context similarity will be obtained using machine learning models and so when a user selects find similar tags, the machine learning model (supplied by data science) should be executed to find similar terms.
+There should be a possibility to quickly scan all documents and tags associated with those documents.

 If the user finds that a section identified as related/similar is irrelevant, he can untag that section and the system will learn based on this feedback.